GEO511-2021/2021_case_studies-ryan-zhenqi-zhou/Final Project/Project_Proposal.md

 A reasonable walking distance is necessary for daily park users.
 There are many measurement to define pedestrian shed, such as Euclidean distance buffer method.
-This image proposed a line-based network buffer method that defined areas near the centerline of routes as accessible, which is more accurate, as it is closer to the actual environment available to pedestrians.
+This image proposed a line-based network buffer method that defined areas near the center line of routes as accessible, which is more accurate, as it is closer to the actual environment available to pedestrians.